CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***
 **Exercise 7**
 Explain what happened and why.
+Also, explain what happens if the three followers are started back up.
 ***

 **Part 5.
 Working with hashes**

 In the slides on Nakamoto consensus, see